ankane/lockbox/README.md

 SecureRandom.hex(32)
 ```

-Store the key with your other secrets (typically Rails secrets or an environment variable).
+Store the key with your other secrets (typically Rails credentials or an environment variable).

 Alternatively, you can use a [key management service](#key-management) to manage your keys.